pg1211/takehome_api/README.md

 **This step will need some schema design work**
   - I have provided a basic schema for you to start with.
 You can modify it as needed.
-  - (hint: You can create new tables - ProviderState and ProviderInsurance or use the Provider table to store the related information and use it to filter the providers and match them with the patients)
+  - (hint: You can create new tables—ProviderState and ProviderInsurance or use the Provider table to store the related information and use it to filter and match them with the patients)

 ### 3. **Scheduling Simulation**
 Call a mocked external service to simulate appointment scheduling.